drmayao/academic-kickstart/content/authors/Ali/_index.md

 ---
 # Display name
-name: Bibek Dhungana
+name: Muhammad Ali Ahsan

 # Username (this should match the folder name)
 authors:
-- Bibek
+- Ali

 # Is this the primary user of the site?
 superuser: false